Arkansas pastor to lead Southern Baptist executive committee

 He replaces Frank Page , who last year resigned over what an SBC leader described as a “morally inappropriate relationship.”

 Floyd, an evangelical adviser to President Donald Trump, is senior pastor of Cross Church, which has locations in northwest Arkansas and southwest Missouri.
+He’ll resign from Cross Church in order to take his new role.

 The SBC has been grappling with how to better respond to sexual abuse.
 Two Texas newspapers reported in February that hundreds of Southern Baptist clergy and staff had been accused of sexual misconduct over the past 20 years.